toto-build-project/toto-build-and-test/README.md

 **Solution:** The metadata generated for the build or tests of the software will aggregate the number of successes, failures, and warnings that were produced during the building or testing of the software.
 The user can then determine based on these statistics whether or not the software is safe to use.

 **Problem:** How do we make sure that the metadata is not falsified by a malicious attacker?
 **Solution:** All of the metadata that is generated will be signed with the signatures included into the metadata file.
 The Toto framework can then verify if the signatures are valid for the metadata.
-See section 5.
-Signing Architecture for more information.
+See section V. Signing Architecture for more information.

 **Problem:** How will we make sure that the metadata is signed by a trusted organization? <br>
 **Possible Solution:** A public key infrastructure can be implemented in which Toto will act as a validation authority.
 Toto will maintain a storage of key ids along with public keys for different trusted organizations.
 A possible solution for storage could be an online database.
 Each organization that wants to be publicly verifiable will have to have their keys registered with Toto.
 To sign metadata, the organization that is running the build or the tests will sign the metadata with their own private key.
 To verify the metadata publicly, Toto will check if the key id and public key is contained in its storage of keys as well as verifying the metadata and signature using the public key.
 This solution is currently not implemented in Toto but it may be integrated in the future along with the other phases within the Toto framework.